-Winds will blow from the north to northeast at 5 to 15 knots Saturday becoming northeast at 15 to 20 knots on Sunday.
-Wave heights will be 2 to 4 feet just offshore and around 1 foot on the Albemarle and Pamlico Sounds.
+BOATING FORECAST: Coastal winds will blow from the southwest at 10 to 15 knots on Tuesday.
+Wave heights will be around 2 to 5 feet offshore and 1 foot on the Albemarle and Pamlico Sounds.

 Viewers with disabilities can get assistance accessing this station's FCC Public Inspection File by contacting the station with the information listed below.
 Questions or concerns relating to the accessibility of the FCC's online public file system should be directed to the FCC at 888-225-5322, 888-835-5322 (TTY), or firstname.lastname@example.org.